 Split inference processing

 14. The split inference runs between the UE and the network.
-Depending on the specific split inference scenario, the UE and the network may deliver and/or access Intermediate data, Inference output data and/or metadata using the pipelines defined in the AI/ML data delivery session.
+Depending on the specific split inference scenario, the UE and the network may deliver and/or access Intermediate data, Inference output data and/or metadata (see clause 6.8.1) using the pipelines defined in the AI/ML data delivery session.
 If the intermediate data delivery function performs optimization or compression on intermediate data, the intermediate data access function may apply corresponding optimization or decompression techniques.

 NOTE: The UE and the network may transmit inference input data with intermediate data and/or inference output data depending on the negotiated split point configuration step 5.